Skip to main content

 The integration of ESG into executive pay remains uneven and often lacks the rigor needed to drive meaningful corporate change.

 As researchers at ESSEC Business School’s European Centre for Law and Economics (CEDE), we have been closely studying the evolving landscape of executive compensation.
 What we observe is a fascinating intersection between corporate strategy, shareholder interests, and the broader societal demands encapsulated by the growing emphasis on environmental, social, and governance (ESG) factors.
-Our recent studies "ESG Criteria & Executive Directors’ compensation" and "Some Recommendations on ESG Criteria to Prioritize in the Executive Directors' Compensation Policy" (coming soon in English) of the CAC 40, France’s leading public companies, sheds light on how these dynamics are playing out in the realm of executive pay.
+Our recent studies "ESG Criteria & Executive Directors’ compensation" and "Some Recommendations on ESG Criteria to Prioritize in the Executive Directors' Compensation Policy" of the CAC 40, France’s leading public companies, sheds light on how these dynamics are playing out in the realm of executive pay.
 The results are both encouraging and sobering.

 The design of executive compensation has long been a balancing act—a high-stakes puzzle where companies seek to align the incentives of their leaders with the interests of shareholders, employees, and now, the public at large.
 Over the years, this puzzle has grown increasingly complex.
 Stock options, performance shares, and now ESG criteria are all pieces that must fit together to drive both financial and non-financial performance.
 However, as our study reveals, the integration of ESG into executive pay remains uneven and often lacks the rigor needed to drive meaningful corporate change.